xfarrow/locatemydevice/README.md

 ### Auto enabling location (only 1.1-beta)

-The app is able to automatically enabe location if it is off, but you need to grant a specific command through adb.
+The app is able to automatically enabe location if it is off, but you need to grant a specific permission through adb.

-Requirements:
-* Min.
-Android 4.4
-* Grant permission via ADB

 To grant the permission you need to do the following:
 1. Install ADB (https://developer.android.com/studio/releases/platform-tools.html)